jottue/HTSNet/README.md

 - [PRImA Layout Anlysis Dataset](https://www.primaresearch.org/datasets)
 - [Scanned Questionnaire Documents](https://drive.google.com/file/d/1-cwOmsBViw5-tJQxcNirWDI90-ZYq1Af/view?usp=sharing)

-The structure of the data directory should look like this:
+The structure of the data directory should look like following scripts.
+If you want to rearange the structure, you need to edit the file ```data_generation.py``` to reflect the subpath that you used to store the data.

 ```
 ${YOUR_DATA_ROOT}
 |-- IAM